Eonothem/Asteroids-Clone/README.md

 Who needs Google Docs when you have github.

 ## To-do list of features
+- Limit number of bullets in existence at any moment (if you just fire continuously you can generate some ridiculous lag)
-- Clear all bullets on screen by pressing a key (DEBUG FEATURE)
+- Clear all bullets by pressing a key (DEBUG FEATURE)
 - I'm probably gonna split the object_list into sub lists (Asteroids/Bullets/Player(s)), for collision detection so this would be easy to implement.

 - Add moving enemies
  - Will do

 ## Resources